Table of Contents

 avoid at all costs

-Only evolution with reason
+Only evolution with logic

-Arriving at a free diet, a diet suitable for humans, is mainly through evolution and anthropology as well as with the help of self-experiments, reading studies, reading books , free thought and observing nature.
-Every animal [including humans] needs to eat what it ate in its past.
-We know today what the ancient man’s diet was also according to the remains found on the teeth of skeletons, as well as from studying by observing the tribes that live today in different parts of the world.
-Imagine a person walking around outside, the most available food for him is – the animals.From the smallest animals like insects to the biggest like deer.
-In the rest of the foods, we compete with birds and various pests that ate them before us, such as the war over the fruits against the birds [indeed, most fruits are adapted to be eaten by birds], you don’t need wisdom to eat an apple, but you do need wisdom to hunt a squirrel or a deer, and therefore you see the development of the human brain over time Both in terms of adapting to a living environment that is getting harder and harder and also in terms of the need for cooperation in hunting.
+Arriving at a free diet, a diet suitable for humans is mainly through evolution and anthropology as well as with the help of self-experiments, reading studies, reading books , freedom to think and observing nature.
+Every animal (including humans) needs to eat what it ate in its past.
+We know today what the diet of the ancient man was also according to the remains found on the teeth of skeletons as well as from studying by observing the tribes that live today in different parts of the world.
+Imagine a person walking around outside, the most available food for him is – the animals.
+From the smallest animals like insects to the biggest like deer.
+In the rest of the foods, we compete with birds and various pests that ate them before us, such as the war over the fruits against the birds (indeed, most of the fruits are adapted to be eaten by birds), you don’t need wisdom to eat an apple, but you do need wisdom to hunt a squirrel or a deer.
+That is why we see the development of the human brain over time both in terms of adapting to a living environment that is getting harder and harder and also in terms of the need for cooperation in hunting.

 We were separated, we invented agriculture and united

-There are three types of foods: good for everyone [the diet we left Africa with]
+There are three types of foods:

-Not good for anyone [a diet that no one adapted to].
+• Not good for anyone (a diet that no one adapted to).

-It is best to stick to what humans have been eating since ancient times, meaning the oldest food [good for everyone]: fruits, fish, meat and honey and only then grains of various kinds [good for some people].
+The best thing is to stick to what humans have been eating since ancient times, that is – the oldest food (good for everyone): fruits, fish, meat and honey and only then various grains (good for some people).
+Fat (non-animal) is not good for anyone.

 Poisoning or just aging